 By now almost every cross country coach in America has had some contact with the basics of training theory.
-This is quite a contrast from the 1980’s when only the most diehard coaches were familiar with the works of Tudor Bompa and others from the Eastern Bloc that had first organized sport training into chunks of time based on general to specific themes.
+This is quite a contrast from the 1980’s when only the most diehard coaches were familiar with the works of Tudor Bompa and others from the Eastern Bloc that had first organized sport training into chunks of time based on general to specific themes, phases and periods came much later.
 These scientists did not invent new day to day workouts; they just tried to organize the existing training schemes into common adaptive themes for the appropriate time of the training year.
 History shows that scientists first organized modern European training theory in the speed and power sports (gymnastics), then moved into speed and endurance sports (track and field running and jumping events) and finally into strength sports (weightlifting and the throwing events in track and field).

 Over the years cross country coaches learned a whole new vocabulary in order to understand modern European training theory.
 The words macrocycle and microcycle to this day still fail computer program spell checks, but are terms that coaches use all of the time when discussing training schemes.
 We know macrocycle as the training “season” and microcycle as the training “week” and understand that these calendar periods must “cycle” to address training principles such as stimulus, overload, and training age.
-Where coaches get hung up most often in modern training theory seems to be in changing training phases and training periods within each macrocycle.
+Where coaches get hung up most often in modern training theory seems to be in changing training phases and periods within each macrocycle.